samwise41/goals/familygoals.md

     - [ ] Week 52 (12/26/26)

 ### Intellectual
-- [ ] Read at least one chapter book
+- [ ] Read a chapter book for at least 20 minutes, 4 days a week.

 ---